 Then he got out, lifted his duffel out of the car and began trudging down the road.

-Brad remembered the drive to the grain elevator in Utica.
+Brad remembered the old grain elevator in Utica.
 It was just few miles from the grandpa’s farm, but gray thoughts pressed back in on him.
 The snow slacked and he drove on quickening his pace.
 Finally his road came into view and he pulled into the driveway of his dark house.

 When he woke up on Christmas morning it took him a while before he could get acclimated to where he was and what was going on in his life.
 He expected a warm presence beside him or the aroma of frying bacon and fresh coffee wafting in from the kitchen.
 But the house was quiet and the bed was empty and he would have to get up, brew his own coffee and fix his own breakfast.